 - Due to the widespread area of unincorporated Linn County, debris removal may occur in the days following the deadline; however, having organic storm debris to the ROW by November 9 will guarantee removal.

-- The self-haul debris drop off sites will close permanently on November 16, 2020 at 5 p.m.
+- The self-haul debris drop off sites closed permanently on November 16.

 - See the Debris Removal section below for more information.

 The deadline to apply for the Federal Emergency Management Agency's (FEMA) Individual Assistance Program, which assisted Linn County residents affected by the August 10 storm, has passed.
 The deadline was November 2, 2020.

 How to Appeal a FEMA Decision

 Iowa residents who sustained damage from the August 10 derecho may receive a letter from FEMA saying they are ineligible for disaster assistance and can appeal the decision if they disagree.
 All disaster assistance applicants have the right to appeal, and sometimes a quick fix is all that is needed.
 Read your letter carefully to clarify why your application was labeled "ineligible" or "incomplete."
 It will explain the application status and what you can do to respond.

 The following resources may be able to provide assistance for those affected by the August 10 derecho.
 Contact your insurance company as a first step in seeking assistance.
 Some programs have eligibility requirements and may not be available for everyone.
 The Gazette is also tracking multiple resources on The Gazette Derecho Recovery Resources webpage.

 - FEMA (see additional details at the top of this page)